emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Description ==

 > E-MAILiT Share Buttons can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
-You can also show/hide the counter and set your own ''via @Twitter Username''. <a href="http://www.e-mailit.com">Share Buttons Demo</a> (note that for demo purposes the ad popup, in our website, is open.
-No worries, this ad popup is by default closed in your share plugin).
+You can also show/hide the counter and set your own ''via @Twitter Username''. <a href="http://www.e-mailit.com">Share Buttons demo</a>
+* for demo purposes the ad popup, in our website, is open and by default closed in your share plugin.
+* the WhatsApp service, is currently available only in iOS mobile devices.

 **Summary of Features**